apache/druid/docs/tutorials/tutorial-jupyter-docker.md

 host = "host.docker.internal"
 ```

+To enable Druid to ingest data from Kafka within the Docker Compose environment, update the `bootstrap.server` property in the Kafka ingestion spec to `localhost:9094` before ingesting.
+For reference, see [more on consumer properties](../development/extensions-core/kafka-supervisor-reference.md#more-on-consumerproperties).

 ### Update image from Docker Hub

 If you already have a local cache of the Jupyter image, you can update the image before running the application using the following command: